 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Right Care Right Person aims for police forces to work with partners, including local authorities, NHS trusts, and mental health agencies, to improve care pathways to ensure that people receive the right support from the right organisation at the earliest opportunity.
+Here in Dorset we have adopted a whole-system partnership approach to Right Care Right Person that sees Dorset Police working with partners, including local authorities, NHS trusts and mental health agencies to ensure that people receive the right support from the right organisation at the earliest opportunity.

-Phase 1 ensures that police officers are not routinely replied upon to conduct welfare checks when another agency may be best placed to address the needs of the individual.
+Phase 1 was launched in April 2024 and relates to police officers not being routinely replied upon to conduct welfare checks when another agency may be best placed to address the needs of the individual.
 When people are in mental health crisis, they need timely access to support that is compassionate and meets their needs.
-While there will always be cases where the police need to be involved in responding to someone in mental health crisis (for example, where there is a real and immediate risk to life or serious harm or where a crime or potential crime is involved), police are increasingly involved when they are not the most appropriate agency to respond.
-Often, people experiencing mental health issues that receive a police response, despite having not committed an offence, feel criminalised for behaviour.
+While there will always be cases where the police need to be involved in responding to someone in mental health crisis due to an immediate risk to life or where a crime is in progress, we know that the attendance of the police may add to a person’s distress or lead to a feeling of embarrassment, giving the false impression they have committed a crime.

 Every call to a police control room is assessed using the national College of Policing RCRP decision making toolkit as this ensures Dorset Police is supporting individuals and partner agencies appropriately and improving the response to core policing responsibilities, such as preventing and detecting crime.